 Mountain Hierarchy An arrangement of mountains into levels, based on heights and prominences.
 Mountain Hierarchy

 Mountain Prominence Regions The vertical separation between a given peak and the highest saddle connecting it to a higher peak.
-See Mountain Prominence
+See document Mountain Prominence

 Mountain Range A collection of mountains with an official name on various government maps.
 See Mountain Range